aio-libs/aiomysql/docs/connection.rst

     Representation of a socket with a mysql server.
-The proper way to get an instance of this class is to call :func:`aiomysql.connnect'.
+The proper way to get an instance of this class is to call :func:`aiomysql.connnect`.

    Its insterface is almost the same as `pymysql.connection` except all methods are :ref:`coroutines <coroutine>`.